Covid-19: Five Air NZ flights added to locations of interest

 "Self-isolate, test immediately and on day five after you were exposed at this location of interest."

-Shoppers who visited New World on Tuesday between 4pm and 4.31pm are asked to self-monitor for 10 days for symptoms, as are people who went to Countdown the following day between 4.51pm and 5pm.
+Shoppers who visited New World on Tuesday between 4pm and 4.31pm or on Thursday between 4.34pm and 5pm are asked to self-monitor for 10 days for symptoms, as are people who went to Countdown the following day between 4.51pm and 5pm.

+Customers who were at Repco on Wednesday between 4.24pm and 5pm are also advised to self-monitor for symptoms.

-A spa and fitness complex and a KFC in Napier have also been identified today as exposure sites.
+A spa and fitness complex and a KFC in Napier were identified today as exposure sites.

 These come as patrons of Napier eatery Cafe 116 are told to self-isolate and get tested immediately after a person with the Omicron variant visited the premises.

-A Covid-19 case visited Rise n Shine Cafe, Paerata on Sunday between 11.15am and 1pm.

-Patrons are asked to self monitor for symptoms for 10 days after exposure.
+Customers who visited Rise n Shine Cafe in Pukekohe on Sunday between 11.15am and 1pm, and those who visited Sand Dunz Cafe in Muriwai on Tuesday between 3pm and 3.30pm are asked to self-monitor for symptoms for 10 days after exposure.

-Yesterday, a number of Auckland locations were identified as locations of interest and it was announced that 16 Palmerston North locations added earlier in the week are related to an Omicron case.
+Yesterday, a number of Auckland premises were identified as locations of interest and it was announced that 16 Palmerston North locations added earlier in the week are related to an Omicron case.

 Anyone who visited the Chemist Warehouse in Manukau on January 11 between 1.37pm and 2.27pm is being asked to self-monitor for Covid-19 symptoms.